GNOME/librsvg/tests/README.md

 "[Regenerating reference images](#regenerating-reference-images)"
 listed above in order to have a reference image suitable for librsvg.

+### Reproducible font rendering

+The test runners set up special conditions so that font rendering is reproducible across systems.
+Normally, font rendering can vary quite a bit depending on various factors:

+* Versions of fontconfig, freetype, cairo, and pango.
+* Installed fonts.
+* The system's font mappings.
+* The user's settings for font antialiasing, hinting, etc.

+The test suite includes part of the **Roboto** fonts in `librsvg/tests/resources`, and creates a configuration font map with just those fonts.
+In addition, the Pango context used for rendering is set up with a hardcoded mode for antialiasing, hinting, and hint metrics.

+## API tests for `api.c`

+These test the full C API of librsvg: all the public functions, the RsvgHandle class and its methods, and its GObject properties.
+Any new public APIs should get tested here.

 ## Loading tests for `loading.c`